bnelsonemail/Warbler/structure.md

 │
 ├── .gitignore                     # Specifies files for Git to ignore ├── requirements.txt               # List of project dependencies
-└── seed.py                        # Script to seed the database with initial data └── structure.md                   # File to show the file structure of the project └── .env                           # environmental variables file
+├── seed.py                        # Script to seed the database with initial data ├── structure.md                   # File to show the file structure of the project ├── documentation.md               # File to the changes to the project ├── .env                           # Environmental variables file └── run.py                         # Script to run the app using create_app()